 However, the holder of that central account now has a debt position to the owners of the bank accounts that ended the day with a positive bank balance.
-Vice versa, the owners of the bank accounts that ended the day with a negative bank balance have a debt position to the holder of the central bank account.
+Vice versa, the owners of the bank accounts that ended the day with a negative bank balance have now a debt position to the holder of the central bank account.

 So what is achieved with a Zero Balance Cash Pool?

-2. After all, all funds from the affiliated bank accounts are in the central bank account every day
+1. There is no more fragmentation of funds of the company.
+After all, all funds from the affiliated bank accounts are sitting daily in the central bank account.

 What are the important points to consider in a Zero Balance Cash Pool?

 1. ZBA structure works most optimally when all affiliated bank accounts are with the same bank.
-The larger international banks also generally offer this service cross-border.
+The larger international banks generally offer this service also cross-border.
 Zero Balance Cash Pooling with multiple banks is technically possible through so-called MT101 agreements between the cash pool bank and the other banks.
 Such an agreement then states that the other bank sends a daily MT940 electronic statement to the cash pool bank.
-The latter in turn acts on the end-of-day balance by either generating a transaction from the central bank account to the third bank account to clear a negative balance or sending an MT101 payment instruction to the third bank to transfer the end-of-day balance to the central bank account.
+The latter in turn acts on the end-of-day balance by either generating a transaction from the central bank account to the third bank account to clear a negative balance or sending an MT101 payment instruction to the third bank to transfer the positive end-of-day balance to the central bank account.
 The disadvantage of this construction is that both types of transactions are not executed until the next business day.
 As a result, a third bank account is always one day behind in the Zero Balance Cash Pool balance.

 • Actually, a Zero Balance Cash Pool is a special form of Target Balance Cash Pooling.